 The following courses are highly recommended for all AIRR positions:

-The interdisciplinary and critical scholarship of Native American Studies can inform the ways in which AIRR supports the Native American/American Indian/Indigenous community on- and off-campus.
+The interdisciplinary and critical scholarship of Native American Studies can inform the ways in which AIRR supports all students and the Native American/American Indian/Indigenous community on- and off-campus.
 If you have taken, or plan to take, any of these courses, we highly encourage you to apply for any of the positions with AIRR.
 However, these courses are not required for consideration in our application process.

 NAS 1 Introduction to Native American Studies (4)